syncfusion-content/maui-docs/MAUI/TabView/Tab-Item-Customization.md

 ## Content transition duration

-You can customize the animation duration when changing the selected index of the Tab View by setting the `ContentTransitionDuration` property.
+You can customize the animation duration when changing the [SelectedIndex](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html#Syncfusion_Maui_TabView_SfTabView_SelectedIndex) of the Tab View by setting the `ContentTransitionDuration` property.

 {% tabs %}